GL-Li/summaries/linux/00_linux-in-use.md

     - `$ sudo timeshift --delete --snapshot "2023-06-17_07-34-09"` to delete a snapshot
 - install password mananger
   - `$ sudo apt install pass`  instruction https:gc/www.passwordstore.org/
 - import gpg keys to the new computer and set it up for password manager.
+See section _gpg: file encryption_.
 - create ssh for github and bitbucket
   - `$ ssh-keygen -t rsa` to generate keys.
 Use all blank settings.
-  - copy id_rsa_pub content to github and bitbucket SSH setting
+  - copy `id_rsa_pub` content to github and bitbucket SSH setting
     - github: settings --> SSH and GPG keys --> New SSH key
     - bitbucker: settings --> Personal Bitbucket settings --> SSH keys --> add key
 - clone configuration repo from github